 In this course, students gain field experience that provides them with an opportunity to practice their professional skills under direct supervision in the workplace.
 This is a credit/no credit course.
-Prerequisite: Successful completion of all technical coursework.
+Prerequisite: Successful completion of all technical coursework and a 2.0 GPA.
 4 Credit Hours